What drives your fund costs up or down?

 The expense ratio is a percentage of a fund's net asset value (NAV) that's deducted annually to cover these costs.
 It's withdrawn directly from the fund's NAV before returns are calculated and distributed to investors.

 The expense ratio is reflected in each fund's NAV.
-You won't see the expense ratio as a separate fee, as you might with a 12b-1 marketing fee or a load fee.
-(Vanguard doesn't charge either of these types of fees.)
+You won't see the expense ratio as a separate fee.

 Typically, each expense ratio reported in a Vanguard fund prospectus and in the Funds, Stocks & ETFs section of our website is backward-looking: It represents the costs incurred by the fund during its previous fiscal year divided by average fund assets during that year.
 The expense ratio that results from this calculation appears in the updated prospectus that Vanguard files annually with the U.S. Securities and Exchange Commission.